davidokeyode/aro-prismacloud-workshop/full/1-create-aro-cluster.md

 ## Pre-Requisites (Before you begin)

 ### Prepare your Azure subscription
-1. An Azure subscription with either the Owner role assignment OR the Contributor plus User Access Administrator role assignments
+1. Before proceeding with the lesson, you need to have an Azure subscription with either the Owner role assignment OR the Contributor plus User Access Administrator role assignments

 2. Azure Red Hat OpenShift requires a minimum of 40 cores to create and run an OpenShift cluster.
 The default Azure resource quota for a new Azure subscription does not meet this requirement.
 To request an increase in your resource limit, see [Standard quota: Increase limits by VM series](../azure-portal/supportability/per-vm-quota-requests.md)

 ### Register the resource providers
+To successfully deploy the ARO cluster, you need to register the **"Microsoft.RedHatOpenShift"** resource provider
 1. If you have multiple Azure subscriptions, specify the relevant subscription ID:

-    ```azurecli-interactive
+    ```
     az account set --subscription <SUBSCRIPTION ID>
     ```

-1. Register the `Microsoft.RedHatOpenShift` resource provider:
+2. Register the `Microsoft.RedHatOpenShift` resource provider:

-    ```azurecli-interactive
+    ```
     az provider register -n Microsoft.RedHatOpenShift --wait
     ```

-1. Register the `Microsoft.Compute` resource provider:
+3. Register the `Microsoft.Compute` resource provider:

     ```azurecli-interactive
     az provider register -n Microsoft.Compute --wait
     ```

-1. Register the `Microsoft.Storage` resource provider:
+4. Register the `Microsoft.Storage` resource provider:

     ```azurecli-interactive
     az provider register -n Microsoft.Storage --wait